Artboard 10 Copy 13.png

 Iterative sketches helped explore and share finer details and interactions.
 It was a very effective way to elicit quick feedback from the client and the development team and kept everyone on the same page as the project moved forward.

-Style tiles were created by our graphic designer Tyler to set the course for the project.
-Utilizing style tile #4 (client selected), I moved forward with the design of the web pages and the build page application.
+Style sheets were created by Tyler Edwards (Visual Designer) to set the course for the project.
+Utilizing style #4 (client selected), I moved forward with the design of the web pages and the build page application.

 Site Design